Jannis17/gossip_protocol_expectation/README.md

 defined in the paper: https://arxiv.org/abs/1511.00867.
 Our implementation provides algorithms for:

-a) computing the exact value of the expected duration of the protocols for at most 10 agents
+a) computing the exact value of the expected duration of the protocols

-b) computing the approximated value of the expectation for at most 200 agents
+b) computing the approximated value of the expectation

 The exact value of the expected duration is computed by constructing the Markov chain that corresponds to the execution of